 Note though that you can't have blank lines in reST doctest blocks.
 They will be interpreted as one block ending and another one starting.
-Also, removal of <BLANKLINE> and # doctest: options only works in doctest blocks, though you may set trim\doctest\flags to achieve the latter in all code blocks with Python console content.
+Also, removal of <BLANKLINE> and # doctest: options only works in doctest blocks, though you may set trim_doctest_flags to achieve that in all code blocks with Python console content.

-11.4.4 sphinx.ext.intersphinx - Link to other projects' documentation
+13.4.4 sphinx.ext.intersphinx - Link to other projects' documentation